Kummer surfaces and quadratic line complexes in characteristic two: Preliminaries

 There exist canonical morphisms

-by sending $x$ to the focus or the plane of $\ell_x$.
-Note that when $\sigma(p)\cap Q$ is a double line, it sends to the point $p$.
+by sending $x$ to the focus or the plane of $\mathfrak{l}_x$.
+Note that when $\sigma(\mathfrak{p})\cap Q$ is a double line, it sends to the point $\mathfrak{p}$.

 As mentioned above, a non-singular quadric in ${\bf P}^5$ contains two irreducible families of planes and a singular quadric of rank 5 contains an irreducible family of planes for $p\ne 2$.
+The pencil of quadrics $\{t_0G+t_1Q\}_{(t_0:t_1)\in {\bf P}^1}$ defines a curve $C$ as follows.
+Let $G(3,6)$ be the Grassmannian of planes in ${\bf P}^5$ and we consider

+A general fiber of the first projection morphism $pr : Z \to {\bf P}^1$ has two connected components.
+Then, we define

-The pencil of quadrics $\{t_0G+t_1Q\}_{(t_0:t_1)\in {\bf P}^1}$ defines a curve $C$, which is a double covering of ${\bf P}^1$, parametrizing irreducible components of families of planes contained in $t_0G+t_1Q$ $((t_0:t_1)\in {\bf P}^1)$.
+which is a double covering of ${\bf P}^1$, parameterizing irreducible components of families of planes contained in $t_0G+t_1Q$ $((t_0:t_1)\in {\bf P}^1)$.
 For $p= 2$, see Proposition \ref{maximalSubspaces}. \begin{remark} In case $p\ne 2$, by the assumption $\calX=G\cap Q$ being non-singular, we can diagonalize $G$ and $Q$ simultaneously as in the equation (\ref{diagonal}) (cf. Klingenberg \cite[Satz 1]{Kli}).
-Moreover it is known that $S$ is a quartic surface with sixteen nodes and is called a Kummer quartic surface and $S^\vee$ is isomorphic to $S$.
+Moreover it is known that $S$ is a quartic surface with sixteen nodes and is called a {\it Kummer quartic surface} and $S^\vee$ is isomorphic to $S$.
 The surface $\Sigma$ is non-singular and hence is a $K3$ surface.
 The both morphisms $\pi$ and $\pi^\vee$ are the minimal resolutions of singularities.
 In this case the curve $C$ is given by the equation (\ref{genus2}). \end{remark}

-Let $A$ be the variety of lines in $\calX$.
-For each $L\in A$, there exist a point $p_L$ and a plane $h_L$ with $L=\sigma(p_L,h_L)$.
+Let $A$ be the {\it variety of lines} in $\calX$.
+For each $L\in A$, there exist a point $\mathfrak{p}_L$ and a plane $\mathfrak{h}_L$ with $L=\sigma(\mathfrak{p}_L,\mathfrak{h}_L)$.
 Thus we have morphisms

-defined by $\varphi(L) = p_L, \ \varphi^\vee(L) = h_L$ when $L = \sigma(p_L, h_L).$ Note that the conic $\sigma(p_L) \cap Q$ splits into two lines, that is, one is $\sigma(p_L,h_L)$ and another is $\sigma(p_L, h')$ for some plane $h'$ containing $p_L$.
-Similarly $\sigma(h_L)\cap Q= \sigma(p_L,h_L) + \sigma(p', h_L)$ for some point $p' \in h_L$.
+defined by $\varphi(L) = \mathfrak{p}_L, \ \varphi^\vee(L) = \mathfrak{h}_L$ when $L = \sigma(\mathfrak{p}_L, \mathfrak{h}_L).$ Note that the conic $\sigma(\mathfrak{p}_L) \cap Q$ splits into two lines, that is, one is $\sigma(\mathfrak{p}_L,\mathfrak{h}_L)$ and another is $\sigma(\mathfrak{p}_L, \mathfrak{h}')$ for some plane $\mathfrak{h}'$ containing $\mathfrak{p}_L$.
+Similarly $\sigma(\mathfrak{h}_L)\cap Q = \sigma(\mathfrak{p}_L,\mathfrak{h}_L) + \sigma(\mathfrak{p}', \mathfrak{h}_L)$ for some point $\mathfrak{p}' \in \mathfrak{h}_L$.
 Thus both morphisms $\varphi, \varphi^\vee$ have degree 2 branched at each point of $R$ and $R^\vee$.